dudintv/vizartist-scripts/dudin-autofollow/README.md

 ## Autofollow

+#### 1.5 (30.12.2022)
+* added "to default" slider to be able smoothly transition between default and calculated positions

 #### 1.5 (10.09.2022)
 * exposed "inertia" to UI, where 1 = instant following (like standard Autofollow), when the "inertia" is bigger than this container is slower
 * added pauses before react with animation

 #### 1.4 (09.09.2022)
 * added searching targets inside containers by path (supports "." as a separator)